 .claude/ directory.Controlling Imports

-You can enable or disable reading from specific tool formats in your config file (~/.config/cognition/config.json or .cognition/config.json):
+You can enable or disable reading from specific tool formats in your config file (~/.config/devin/config.json — or %APPDATA%\devin\config.json on Windows — or .devin/config.json):

 AGENTS.md is always read and cannot be disabled.